KaderBerrouachedi/Deep-Models/DeepParallelExtraTrees/README.md

-Deep Parallel ExtraTrees Is Here!
+Deep Cascade ExtraTrees Is Here!
 ========
-This is the official clone for the implementation of Deep Parallel ExtraTrees .
+This is the official clone for the implementation of Deep Cascade ExtraTrees .

 This package is provided "AS IS" and free for academic usage.
 You can run it at your own risk.
 For other purposes, please contact Prof. Rakia JAZIRI <rakia.jaziri@univ-paris8.fr>